NF1080p/ODE-lateral-stability/README.md

 ## Installation

 Our code is written in Python3.
-To reproduce our results, start by installing the dependencies.
+To reproduce our results, please ensure you have Python3.8+ Then:

 1. Clone this repository
 2. Create and activate virtual environment in Python
-3. Install the dependendencies: `pip install pyglet numpy pynput matplotlib sympy`
+3. Install the dependendencies: `pip install pyglet numpy pynput matplotlib sympy`.

 Alternative (No virtual environment)

-1a.
-Clone this repository
+&nbsp;&nbsp;&nbsp;&nbsp;1a.
+Clone this repository\
-2a.
-Ensure python 3, math, matplotlib, numpy, os, pynput, sympy, and pyglet are installed via 'pip install' commands 3a.
-Open the repository directory in a python environment (vscode)
+&nbsp;&nbsp;&nbsp;&nbsp;2a.
+Ensure python 3, math, matplotlib, numpy, os, pynput, sympy, and pyglet are installed via 'pip install' commands\
+&nbsp;&nbsp;&nbsp;&nbsp;3a.
+Open the repository directory in a python environment (vscode)\

 4. Set the desired initial variables in the __init__ function of Simulator_Main.py
 5. Variables are preset with defaults and recommended variables are described in full